-The Policy Forum at AT&T hosted an in-person, in-depth discussion on FirstNet and the efforts currently underway to build, deploy, and operate the first-ever nationwide public safety broadband network.
+The AT&T Policy Forum hosted an in-person, in-depth discussion on FirstNet and the efforts currently underway to build, deploy, and operate the first-ever nationwide public safety broadband network.
 Chris Sambar, Senior Vice President, AT&T, FirstNet provided the keynote address.

 A fireside chat followed where FirstNet participants in public safety and other governmental users discussed their recent interactions and experiences with FirstNet.
 The fireside chat was moderated by Stacy Schwartz, Vice President, Public Safety, AT&T Business Solutions – Global Public Sector.
 Panelists included Chris Algiere, Director – Federal and National Programs, First Responder Network Authority; Mike Newburn, Communications Technology Manager – Wireless Director, Fairfax County; Eddie Reyes, Director of the Office of Public Safety, Prince William County, VA, and Chair for the IACP Communications Committee; and Joseph M. Wassel, Director, C4 Resilience & Mission Assurance, U.S. Department of Defense.